FREQUENTLY ASKED QUESTIONS ABOUT

 Graduates of the Respiratory Care Program at Daytona State College are prepared and eligible to take the National Board for Respiratory Care Therapist Multiple Choice (TMC) and the Clinical Simulation Exam (CSE)

 7. Is a state license required to work in this occupation?

 Yes!
-Chapter 468 of the Florida State Statutes requires that all respiratory care practitioners in the state of Florida possess a current occupational license.
-The procedure for an application and licensure will also be discussed during the course of the program.
-The issuance of a license is dependent upon passing the different levels of board examinations.
-A background criminal check is conducted prior to a license being granted.
+Most states require license to work as a respiratory therapist.
+Chapter 468 of the Florida Statutes requires that all respiratory care practitioners in the state of Florida possess and maintain a current license.
+The issuance of a license is dependent upon passing the board exam and having a background criminal check done.
+The procedure for application is reviewed before graduation.

 MAC1105 (College Algebra)